 - Sustainability Advisor | Environmental Services

 - Trainee Solicitor | Legal Practice

 Warwick is the 6th most targeted university by the UK's top 100 graduate employers

 (The Graduate Market in 2021, High Fliers Research Ltd.)

-100% of our Liberal Arts students feel that the skills developed during their time at Warwick will be useful for their future career
+90.9% of students on our Liberal Arts course agree with the statement 'The skills I have developed during my time in Higher Education will be useful for my future career.'

 To find out more about careers destinations for Liberal Arts graduates, take a look at Dr Sherah Wells' report: